jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 :::

-1. Install the latest linux firmware packages **on host system**.
-The name varies with different distros.
+1. Install the latest linux firmware packages **on the host system**.
+The name varies between distros.

    - On Debian: